SumirSeth/knowledge-base/notes/jotting-down.md

 - The things people choose to complain about, really shows the level of privilege in their life & they don’t even realize it.

   ---

+- Of all forms of caution, caution in love has the biggest payout.

+  ---